mmbman/Katagiri/1984-05-29-Juundo-Shiki-Talk-2.md

 And then, the Western scientists have kept their eyes open to see what?
 Hmm?

 Yeah, to see what?
-The science, science, I told you yesterday?
+The science, I told you yesterday?
 What is that?

-- Ecology.
+– Ecology.

 Ecology, yes.
 Ecology.

 Finally, we cannot understand cause and effect in the plain dimension, in that way, just like a vending machine.
-If you always deal with human life or everything just like this, you cannot understand the panorama picture of a human life like this.
+If you always deal with human life or everything just like this, you cannot understand the panoramic picture of a human life like this.
 So very naturally we open our eyes [to] how ecology is important.

 So, in terms of the ecology, in the cause and effect, how does cause and effect work?